crxjs/chrome-extension-tools/.changeset/yellow-paws-search.md

 '@crxjs/vite-plugin': patch
 ---

-Fix vite manifest location used when building
+Vite 5 moved vite manifest from 'manifest.json' to '.vite/manifest.json'.
+This change updates the plugin to use the new location if Vite major version is >4, old location otherwise.